 Draft Knowledge Area

 A comprehensive Body of Knowledge to inform and underpin educational and professional training for the cyber security sector.

 A comprehensive Body of Knowledge to inform and underpin education and professional training for the cyber security sector.

 The CyBOK project aims to bring cyber security into line with the more established sciences by distilling knowledge from major internationally-recognised experts to form a Cyber Security Body of Knowledge that will provide much-needed foundations for this emerging topic.

 The project, funded by the National Cyber Security Programme, is led by the University of Bristol's Professor Awais Rashid, along with other leading cyber security experts - including Professor Andrew Martin, Professor George Danezis, Professor Emil Lupu and Dr Howard Chivers.

 Human Factors KA issue 1.0 has now been released.

 Two further knowledge areas Operating Systems & Virtualisation Security and Privacy & Online Rights have just been released for public consultation.

-We are very pleased to announce the release of the first KAs, Cryptography and Software Security for public review.
-You are invited to contribute to the development of these KAs by sending your comments to the CyBOK project team.
-All contributions, big or small, are welcomed so please input yourself and feel free to forward this invitation to anyone else who may be interested.
+We are pleased to announce the release of Human Factors for public review.
+You are invited to contribute to the development of these by sending your comments to the CyBOK project team.
+All contributions are welcomed so please input and encourage others to do so.

-These KAs will be open for public review for 4 weeks until Friday 25 May 2018.
+The Human Factors draft knowledge area will be open for public review for a period of 4 weeks until Friday 12 July 2019.